 Airport Authority

-The Airport and Aviation Services (Sri Lanka) Limited (AASL) is responsible for the operation and management of Bandaranaike International Airport.
-It handles airport operations, including maintaining runways, and terminals, and facilitating air traffic control.
+The Airport and Aviation Services (Sri Lanka) Limited (AASL) is responsible for operating and managing Bandaranaike International Airport.
+It handles airport operations, including maintaining runways and terminals and facilitating air traffic control.

 Airlines and Destinations